newrelic/docs-website/src/data-dictionary/events/K8sCronjobSample/schedule.md

   - K8sCronjobSample
 ---

-The schedule which the CronJob uses to run Jobs.
+The schedule which the CronJob uses to run jobs.